zahori11/night_living_dead_ltx2/prompts_and_texts/prompts_videos.md

 ## 🎬 2.
 Action Script by Shot (Positive Prompts)

-*Note: All descriptions must begin with the base style block to preserve the retro aesthetic.*

-**Base Block:**
-`1-bit pixel art, retro arcade game style, black and neon green phosphor monitor, sharp dithered shading.
-Midcentury broadcasting laboratory, a male technician in a white shirt and dark tie sitting at a console, wearing headphones and dark thick glasses.`

 ### 🎞️ Shot 1: The Head Turn (0.00s - 2.00s)
 * **Main Prompt:** [Base Block] A **cinematic medium shot with crisp depth of field** captures a man wearing a **white shirt, dark tie, and thick glasses** that frame well-defined eyes and sharp, detailed facial features.
 He sits in the foreground of a **radio studio**, wearing large headphones and speaking into a microphone, while his torso and shoulders remain almost completely still and composed, maintaining a natural and professional posture with his head slightly tilted downward.
 From this stable position, he **gently turns his head to the right before looking directly into the camera lens**, rendered with realistic pixel textures and smooth animation.
 Simultaneously, in the background—while preserving coherent spatial logic—**another man wearing a white shirt and headphones stands up from his desk with a subtle natural motion**.
 The entire sequence is rendered in a **1-bit pixel art masterpiece style with retro arcade graphics**, defined by a **high-contrast neon green and black color palette and thick pixelated outlines**.
 The atmosphere features an omnipresent **CRT monitor texture, pronounced scanlines, subtle geometric screen distortion, and a horizontal analog distortion along the upper edge of the frame**.
 Simulated cinematic lighting is translated flawlessly through **sharp pixel gradations and heavy dithering**, while the **original user text appears clearly pixelated at the bottom of the screen**, complemented by ambient sound.